-- Maintain or increase the power transfer capability of the transmission network so as to maximise the present value of net economic benefit to all those who produce, consume or transport electricity in the market5. - Meet the inertia requirements, but only where, as a result of AEMO revisions, those requirements exceed one or more of the binding inertia requirements applicable to a relevant TNSP (in its capacity as an Inertia Service Provider) for the following three years. - Meet the system strength requirements for minimum three phase fault levels, but only where, as a result of AEMO revisions, a minimum three phase fault level exceeds the minimum specified in the system strength standard specification6 currently applicable to a relevant TNSP (in its capacity as a System Strength Service Provider) for the following three years.
+- Maintain power system security and reliability of supply of the transmission network in accordance with the power system security standards and the reliability standard. - Maintain or increase the power transfer capability of the transmission network so as to maximise the present value of net economic benefit.. - Meet the inertia requirements, but only where, as a result of AEMO revisions, those requirements exceed one or more of the binding inertia requirements applicable to a relevant TNSP (in its capacity as an Inertia Service Provider) for the following three years. - Meet the system strength requirements for minimum three phase fault levels, but only where, as a result of AEMO revisions, a minimum three phase fault level exceeds the minimum specified in the system strength standard specification currently applicable to a relevant TNSP (in its capacity as a System Strength Service Provider) for the following three years.